rackerlabs/support-how-to/content/cloud-servers/configuring-basic-security.md

 following tasks to enhance security of the server.

-**Note:** Small modifications to the following commands might be necesssary if you're using a different distribution.
+**Note:** Small modifications to the following commands might be necessary if you're using a different distribution.
 If necessary, refer to your operating system documentation.

 ### Log in to the server